katiemcmillin/trivia-game/README.md

   str = str.replace(/&rsquo;/g, "'");
   str = str.replace(/&shy;/g, "");
   str = str.replace(/&Eacute;/g, 'É');
+  str = str.replace(/&euml;/g, 'ë');
   return str;
 }
 ```
 I'm proud of this function that cleans up the special characters that did not render correctly.
 ## Change Log

  I used local storage for my API and user input so that I could have multiple HTML files and be able to access the information on all of them.

+ I added a page that shows the final score.